charlie890414/Sorting-Algorithm-Visualizor/SoftwareArchitecture/SoftwareArchitecture.md

     AlgorithmTotalNumber: DWORD,
 	AlgorithmState: PTR DWORD,
     Next: PTR BYTE
 It's can read user input and do something.
+Return eax, when eax is 1, means that the program should back to Main.
+Otherwise do nothing.